cisco-open/camblet/site/docs/src/content/docs/start/quickstart.md

 ### Check if Camblet is installed

-Check the status of the systemd service of the agent:
+Check the status of the systemd service for the agent:

 ```sh
 sudo systemctl status camblet.service
 ```

-You should see something like this:
+You should see something similar to this:

 ```sh
 ● camblet.service - Camblet Agent Service